trevorschachner/trevorschachner.github.io/home/projects.md

 ![Zapp-Bench-Design](/images/projects/10.jpg "Zapp Bench Design")

 Overview:
-* Designed and constructed a solar-powered charging station for e-scooters and other Zapp Vehicles.
+* Project lead of mechanical engineering student team for a solar-powered e-scooter charging station on campus
-* Used CAD modeling to design structure and storage space, as well as perform simulation modeling.
-* Collaborated with an electrical engineering team and solar-tech company to construct the internal electrical components.
+* Developed product requirements and success metrics by interfacing with client, end users, and other engineering teams
+* Managed timelines and deliverables through project and facilitated partnership with external solar technology company

 The Zapp Solar-Charging project was my mechanical engineering capstone project at the University of South Carolina.
 This project was filled with many great experiences and challenges along the way.

 The value of this station was to reduce the amount of hours Zapp technicians had to drive around the city to replace and re-stock batteries.
 By having one, or several, charging stations on campus Zapp would be able to save money on labor and fuel for replacing the batteries.
+By comparing the cost of our solution to the potential savings using this station, we were able to define our metrics of success for the project.

-Before this project, Zapp technicians would drive to campus and take all batteries below 20% full, remove them from vehicles, and drive them back to Zapp headquarters to charge overnight.
-The next morning these batteries would be taken from headquarters back to the city and placed into the scooters again.
-This process would take extensive amounts of time and is costly to the company.
+ Originally, Zapp technicians drove to campus and took all batteries below 20% full, removed them from the vehicles, and drove them back to Zapp headquarters to charge overnight in their charging racks.
+The next morning these batteries were taken from headquarters back to the city and placed into the scooters.
+This process took extensive amounts of time and increased labor costs.
 Our task was to create a station to hold these batteries securely,  and provide a clean source of energy to charge them.

-What seemed like a simple task became a challenging design prompt for the team.

-Over the first few  months, we had to determine the problems we needed to solve and the best way to solve them.
-We started by identifying the necessary design features in the station.
-These included:
+To begin we determined some of the key features that the station needed as outlined by the ZappRideshare stakeholders:
-1. Battery storage space
+1. Battery storage space (at least 10 batteries)
-2. Space for solar panels
+2. Support solar panels to charge batteries
-3. Bench and outlet charging for students
+3. Bench seating
 4. Advertising space
-5. Clean and natural aesthetic.
+5. Clean and natural aesthetic

+After gathering a first list of requirements we started our user research with a general survey of students at UofSC.

+_As a note, Zapp was a well respected and established form of transportation around the hilly, urban campus of UofSC._

+We discovered that our university lacked outside space with charging options for mobile devices, and lacked of shaded space along the outskirts of campus (specifically near the engineering buildings).
+While our design prompt was not to determine where these stations were located, it was something we kept in mind.
+This added more requirements to our list:

+6. Shaded Space
+7. Outlets for charging mobile devices

+I decided a good next step would be to talk to the technicians who worked for the company and were responsible for removing and replacing the batteries.
+After visiting Zapp's headquarters, we quickly realized that replacing the batteries each day took a toll on their employees.
+The batteries weighted approximately 15Kg and the technicians were replacing 50 - 80 of these each day.
+This insight led us to a few more design requirements:

+8. Easy and secure technician access
+7. Ergonomics for accessing and plugging in batteries

 While this is the majority of the design considerations, there were many smaller considerations we had to juggle when coming up with a final design.
 One of the biggest considerations was the footprint of the station.

-Zapp had limited space on campus and we had to make sure these stations could fit within the boundaries given by the university.
+Zapp had limited space on campus for their scooters and we had to make sure these stations could fit within the space alloted.
 This became a challenge once it was determined that we needed 4 - 6 solar panels to make this charging process feasible.
 Once the design considerations were in place we made several sketches (close to 30 total) and finally settled on the simplistic design <a href="#zapp-solar-charging"> seen at the top of this project</a>.

 I will continue to write about this project in greater detail in the near future!